oliviamirascian/CSE455_FinalWebsite/index.md

 </figure>
 </div>

-## Model Evaluation
+ ## <b> Model Evaluation </b>
-**Learning Rate evaluation:** Looking at the plots, we will notice that the average and overall validation losses of learning rate 10<sup>-4</sup> is much lower than those of learning rate 5 * 10<sup>-5</sup>.
+<ins>**Learning Rate evaluation:**</ins> Looking at the plots, we will notice that the average and overall validation losses of learning rate 10<sup>-4</sup> is much lower than those of learning rate 5 * 10<sup>-5</sup>.
 Moreover, the losses on the plots of learning rate 5 * 10<sup>-5</sup> appear to have converged as we increase our epochs, suggesting that we've correctly proved claim (1) that smaller learning rates do affect the convergence of the network.

-**Model evaluation:** For the same learning rate, we can look at the plots and see that Model 1 and Model 2 have close overall and average validation losses to each other, with one maybe slightly better than another in one blur filter but not in another, suggesting that they performed well.
+<ins>**Model evaluation:**</ins> For the same learning rate, we can look at the plots and see that Model 1 and Model 2 have close overall and average validation losses to each other, with one maybe slightly better than another in one blur filter but not in another, suggesting that they performed well.
 On the other hand, Model 3 performs worse, with much higher loss compared to the other two.
 This proves claim (2) that deeper structure does not always lead to better results.

-**Blur Filter evaluation:** For the same model and learning rate, the overall loss of Gaussian Deblurring and Box Filter Deblurring are quite close to each other.
+<ins>**Blur Filter evaluation:**</ins> For the same model and learning rate, the overall loss of Gaussian Deblurring and Box Filter Deblurring are quite close to each other.
 This suggests that our networks performed well in deblurring both Gaussian blurred images and Box Filter blurred images.
 However, the overall loss of Motion Deblurring is much higher than the other two, implying that our network structures may not be good enough to deblur Motion Blurring filter yet.

 ## Output
 The outputs are sorted in this order for each section (left to right, downwards):